raphael-khan/raphael-khan/README.md

 Hi there ! 👋

 I am Raphael, a growth-minded software engineer based out of Virginia, United States :triangular_flag_on_post:.
 I enjoy collaborating wih other developers, debugging, and turning a vision and an idea into meaningful software products :computer: .
-Some of the things I am passionate about include contributing to Open Source projects and learning more about Cloud Infrastruce.
+Some of the things I am passionate about include contributing to Open Source projects and learning more about Cloud Infrastruce. :bricks:

 My super powers include: